Your browser is not optimized for viewing this website.

 This program meets the National Board for Medical Interpreter Certification and/or Commission of Health Care Interpreter's training requirement and prepares you to pass the national certification exam.
 Upon successful completion of the course, students will receive a certificate of completion from the college and may elect to apply for national certification.
 Certification fees are not included.
 Students must possess a high school diploma or equivalent.
 Because a language assessment is required, students must register at least two weeks in advance.

-Spring 2026 Behavioral Health Technician Program II – Free Tuition for SNAP E&T Students
+Spring 2026 ELL 8WII (All Levels)– Free Tuition for SNAP E&T Students

 Do you recieve SNAP benefit?
 To determine your eligibility for this grant, please follow the steps below: